jameskolwolf1/Vector.io/README.md

 Response:
 ```
 [
  {
  "id": 1,
  "title": "Display Port Cable (DP)",
  "information": "VESA announced version 2.1 of the DisplayPort
  standard on 17 October 2022.
 This version incorporates the
  new DP40 and DP80 cable certifications, which test
  DisplayPort cables for proper operation at the UHBR10
  (40  Gbit/s) and UHBR20 (80  Gbit/s) speeds introduced in
  version 2.0.
 Additionally, it revises some of the electrical
  requirements for DisplayPort devices in order to improve
  integration with USB4."
  },
 ]
 ```
 **Get /ComputerComponite/:id/solutions**
-- Get will get the solutions by looking at the solutions ComputerComponite id which should be a list
+- Get will get the solutions by looking at the solutions ComputerComponite ID which should be a list

 Parameters:
-- id: ComputerComponite id as a number and as well of the solutions id
+- id: ComputerComponite id as a number and as well of the id of the solution
 Response:
 ```
 [
  {
  "id": 1,
  "solution": "1.  **Verify Correct Cable Connection**:
  Ensure the DP cable is properly connected to both the
  source device (computer, graphics card, etc.) and
  the display.
 Make sure the cable is fully seated in
  both ports."
  },
 ]
 ```
 **Get /Posts**
 - Get will get the list of Post

 Parameters:
-- id: Post id , Comment id, and ComputerComponite id as a number
+- id: Post id, Comment id, and ComputerComponite id as a number
 Response:
 ```
 [
  {
  "id": 1,
  "ComputerComponite_id": 1,
  "comment_id": 1,
  "title": "Black screen with audio problem, I was trying to
-		fix the DP but its not working",
+ fix the DP but it's not working",
  "Post Date": 45534546745,*-+
  },
 ]
 ```
 **Post  /Posts**
 - Post will post a post

 Parameters:
-- id: Post id , Comment id, and ComputerComponite id as a number
+- id: Post id, Comment id, and ComputerComponite id as a number

 Response:
 ```
 [
  {
  "id": 1,
  "ComputerComponite_id": 1,
  "comment_id": 1,
  "title": "Black screen with audio problem, I was trying to
-		fix the DP but its not working",
+ fix the DP but it's not working",
  "Post Date": 45534546745,*-+
  },
 ]
 ```
 **Get /Post/:id/Comments**
-- Get will get the Comments for  that persific post
+- Get will get the Comments for that specific post

 Parameters:
-- id: Post id , Comment id  as a number
+- id: Post id, Comment id  as a number

 Response:
 ```
 [
  {
  "id": 1,
  "post_id": 1,
  "text": "Have u tried to push it all the way in",
  "likes": 0
  },
 ]
 ```
 **Post /Post/:id/Comments**
 - Post will Post a comment on that Post

 Parameters:
-- id: Post id , Comment id  as a number
+- id: Post id, Comment id  as a number

 Response:

 ```
 [
  {
  "id": 1,
  "post_id": 1,
  "text": 1,
  "likes": 0
  },
 ]
 ```